-With all of the aid going to Haiti after the 2010 earthquake, evaluation has a role to play in helping to ensure that money is spent well and projects managed effectively to achieve intended results.
-The DAC Network on Development Evaluation is working to promote a collaborative approach to evaluating the reconstruction and recovery efforts, bringing together Haitian and international partners to support learning and accountability.
-This effort is led by the Observatoire / Haiti Evaluation and Learning Support Office, supporting national stakeholders to engage with evaluations and build capacities for better results management in the long run.
-This evaluation support function is run by the organisation URD, with support from ECHO and the evaluation departments of Ireland and the U.K..
-Development partners, Haitian NGOs, government and implementing agencies are invited to work with this office to increase collaboration and data sharing and ensure take up of evaluation findings.
+Following the 2010 earthquake in Haiti, the DAC Network on Development Evaluation worked to promote a collaborative approach to evaluate reconstruction and recovery efforts, bringing together Haitian and international partners to support learning and accountability.
+This effort was led by the Observatoire / Haiti Evaluation and Learning Support Office, supporting national stakeholders to engage with evaluations and build capacities for better results management in the long run.
+The evaluation support function was run by the organisation URD, with support from ECHO and the evaluation departments of Ireland and the U.K.

 The OECD DAC EVALNET also worked with the United Nations Evaluation Group (UNEG), and the Active Learning Network for Accountability and Performance in Humanitarian Action (ALNAP) to produce a shared Context Analysis and Evaluation Framework and create an online Haiti Learning and Accountability Portal.
 One year after the earthquake, a light synthesis of Lessons from the Haiti Earthquake Repsonse was published to share emerging insights.

 Evaluation Insights are informal working papers that present emerging findings and policy messages from evaluations.
-This first note draws on available evaluations of the Haiti earthquake in January 2010 to highlight emerging lessons for those working to support a sustainable recovery in Haiti and future emergency responses elsewhere.
+This note draws on available evaluations of the Haiti earthquake in January 2010 to highlight emerging lessons for those working to support a sustainable recovery in Haiti and future emergency responses elsewhere.